Electronic Signature for Accounting Firms

 Can a chartered accountant sign on behalf of the client?

-No, electronic signature binds the signatory.
+No, electronic signature commits the signer.
 The client must sign themselves.

 Must the annual engagement letter be signed each year?

-Yes, it is a deontological obligation of the professional body.
-Tacit renewal possible if the letter provides for it.
+Yes, it is a deontological obligation of the OEC.
+Implied renewal is possible if the letter provides for it.

-Some procedures require QES (e-filing).
+Some procedures require QES (e-greffe).
 Most accept PDF signed in AES.

 Can financial statements be signed on mobile?